On This Page[Hide][Show]

 Bertolotti’s Syndrome is a spinal condition that results from a congenital malformation of the lumbosacral spine, typically resulting in an abnormal connection (or fusion) between the fifth lumbar vertebra (L5) and the sacrum.
-This fusion, known as a lumbosacral transitional vertebra (LSTV), can cause problems with the alignment and structure of the spine, resulting in chronic pain, limited mobility, and other debilitating symptoms that make it difficult to function and work.
+This fusion can cause problems with the alignment and structure of the spine, resulting in chronic pain, limited mobility, and other debilitating symptoms that make it difficult to function and work.

 People with Bertolotti’s Syndrome often experience severe limitations, and in some cases, may qualify for long-term disability (LTD) benefits if they can demonstrate how their symptoms affect their ability to perform work-related activities.
-Here is an in-depth look at Bertolotti’s Syndrome and how it relates to long-term disability insurance claims.
+Here is an overview of Bertolotti’s Syndrome and how it relates to long-term disability insurance claims.

 Symptoms and Complications of Bertolotti’s Syndrome